nm-l2tp/NetworkManager-l2tp/README.md

     make

 The default ./configure settings aren't reasonable and should be explicitly overridden with ./configure arguments.
-In the configure examples below, you may need to change the `--with-pppd-plugin-dir` value to an appropriate directory that exists, similarly `--with-nm-ipsec-nss-dir` may need to be set to the Libreswan NSS database location if it is not located in `/var/lib/ipsec/nss`.
+In the configure examples below, for your needs, you may need to change the `--with-pppd-plugin-dir` value to an appropriate directory that exists, similarly `--with-nm-ipsec-nss-dir` may need to be set to the Libreswan NSS database location if it is not located in `/var/lib/ipsec/nss`.
+The `--enable-libreswan-dh2` switch can be used with libreswan < 3.30 or libreswan packages built with `USE_DH2=true` i.e. have modp1024 support.

-#### Debian >= 10 and Ubuntu >= 18.04 (AMD64, i.e. x86-64)
+#### Debian 10 and Ubuntu 18.04 & 20.04 (AMD64, i.e. x86-64)

     ./configure \
       --disable-static --prefix=/usr \
       --sysconfdir=/etc --libdir=/usr/lib/x86_64-linux-gnu \
       --libexecdir=/usr/lib/NetworkManager \
       --runstatedir=/run \
-      --with-nm-ipsec-nss-dir=/var/lib/ipsec/nss \
+      --enable-libreswan-dh2 \
       --with-pppd-plugin-dir=/usr/lib/pppd/2.4.7

-#### Fedora and Red Hat Enterprise Linux 8 (x86-64)
+#### Fedora 34 (x86-64)

     ./configure \
       --disable-static --prefix=/usr \
       --sysconfdir=/etc --libdir=/usr/lib64 \
       --localstatedir=/var \
+      --with-pppd-plugin-dir=/usr/lib64/pppd/2.4.9

+#### Red Hat Enterprise Linux 8 (x86-64)

+    ./configure \
+      --disable-static --prefix=/usr \
+      --sysconfdir=/etc --libdir=/usr/lib64 \
+      --localstatedir=/var \
+      --enable-libreswan-dh2 \
-      --with-nm-ipsec-nss-dir=/var/lib/ipsec/nss \
+      --with-nm-ipsec-nss-dir=/etc/ipsec.d \
       --with-pppd-plugin-dir=/usr/lib64/pppd/2.4.7

-#### openSUSE (x86-64)
+#### openSUSE Tumbleweed (x86-64)

     ./configure \
       --disable-static --prefix=/usr \
       --sysconfdir=/etc --libdir=/usr/lib64 \
       --libexecdir=/usr/lib \
       --localstatedir=/var \
-      --with-pppd-plugin-dir=/usr/lib64/pppd/2.4.7
+      --enable-libreswan-dh2 \
+      --with-pppd-plugin-dir=/usr/lib64/pppd/2.4.8

 ## VPN connection profile files